umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 ![image](https://user-images.githubusercontent.com/11179749/196053006-3a95fc5f-1038-4228-9ae4-467050ea5759.png)

 Here we can add App Settings and Connection Strings to the environment.
-Lets start off with the Umbraco Database Connection String.
+Let us start off with the Umbraco Database Connection String.

 Under Connection Strings, click **Advanced Edit**